Fort Liard, NT

 Set Fort Liard as default location

 Partly cloudy.
-Becoming cloudy in the evening.
-Low minus 4.
+Becoming cloudy this evening.
+Low plus 3.

 CBC News: Weather Centre